Stock market today: Wall Street drifts higher to set more records

 The overall figures suggest a U.S. economy that’s still growing at a healthy rate, according to Chris Williamson, chief business economist at S&P Global Market Intelligence.
 “But there are some warning lights flashing, notably in terms of the dependence on the service sector for growth, as manufacturing remained in decline, and the worrying drop in business confidence.”

-He also pointed to subdued activity among businesses given uncertainty heading into the U.S. elections in November.
+He also pointed to subdued business expectations given uncertainty heading into the U.S. elections in November.

 Such reports, particularly on employment, are taking top priority on Wall Street because the main fear is now a slowdown in the job market.
 It’s a notable shift from prior years, when Wall Street’s attention was fixed on anything related to inflation.